-For those who already love salmon, why not check out our list of must-try recipes for salmon lovers or suggestions for baked salmon wine pairing.
+For those who already love salmon, why not check out our list of must-try recipes for salmon lovers, suggestions for baked salmon wine pairing, or details about what to serve with salmon.
 After all, salmon tastes simply amazing when it’s been cooked well.
 If you want more nutritional information, read on as we take a close look at the benefits and risks of salmon.

 - Salmon Nutrition Facts

 - Benefits Of Salmon

 - The Risks Of Salmon

 - Is Salmon A Low Mercury Fish?